 Wild Patagonia

 On this riding holiday in Argentina, you will experience some of the most beautiful landscapes of Patagonia.
-With a local team of Gauchos and Criollo horses you will explore the remote mountains of Chilean Patagonia, on a real off-the-beaten track horseback adventure.
+With a local team of Gauchos and Criollo horses you will explore the remote mountains of Argentinian Patagonia, on a real off-the-beaten track horseback adventure.
 Below the dramatic peaks of the Andes, discover the Patagonian steppe with its crystal clear streams and hardwood forests that are home to a unique fauna.
 This holiday is ideal for riders with a zest for adventure looking for a unique and immersive experience.

 Book now Print the details for this ride